 Villa Ciani Lugano

 The peach coloured building in the park is the Villa Ciani and is surrounded by the lush gardens.
 When we visited there was an outdoor art exhibition taking place in the grounds.

 We visited for a day trip and before we had managed to see everything we wanted it was time to head back to the station and back home.
 However, with the trip from Zurich taking just around 2 hours (thanks to the new Ceneri base tunnel).

 Lugano makes an ideal destination for a weekend break.
 If you don’t have much time it’s also worth visiting for a day trip – and there is so much to see and do you will surely want to return.

 How to get there: It takes just around 2 hours from Zurich, and around 3 hours from Bern and from Basel.

 When to go: It’s a beautiful city to visit anytime of year.

-Top Things to Do there: (Please note that at the time of writing most things are shut due to Covid).
-However, in normal times you can walk along the lakeside, enjoy a meal at one of the local pavement cafes or restaurants, go to the summit of one of the nearby mountains, explore the old town around the Piazza della Riforma, visit the LAC Arts and Culture Centre, take a walk in the beautiful Parco Ciani and admire the famous ornate gate.
+Top Things to Do there: You can walk along the lakeside, enjoy a meal at one of the local pavement cafes or restaurants, go to the summit of one of the nearby mountains, explore the old town around the Piazza della Riforma, visit the LAC Arts and Culture Centre, take a walk in the beautiful Parco Ciani and admire the famous ornate gate.
 In summer it’s the perfect time to hire a pedallo or go for a swim or a boat ride around the lake.